 - Capital Gains are often one-time events that are not expected to continue for 3 or more years.
-These types of capital gains are not an eligible income source. - Income from capital gains that meets all of the following requirements may be considered: - " Copy of two years signed personal tax returns obtained AND - " Documentation is obtained showing the borrower has sufficient assets to generate similar income over the next 3 years

-- " Calculation - Utilize the two-year average amount
+These types of capital gains are not an eligible income source. - Income from capital gains that meets all of the following requirements may be considered: - Last 2 years signed federal tax returns or IRS-issued tax transcripts obtained AND - Documentation is obtained showing the borrower has sufficient assets to generate similar income over the next 3 years - Calculation: - Utilize the 2 year average amount